-One of my favorite dishes to dish up for family and friends is this satisfying elk cornbread casserole.
-It’s easy to prepare and uses ground elk, providing you with one more recipe to add to your arsenal that is sure to impress.
+One of my favorite dishes to serve to family and friends is a tasty elk cornbread casserole.
+It’s easy to prepare and uses ground elk, which you hopefully have plenty of in your freezer.

 Preparation Time: 25 minutes

 - 1 yellow onion, chopped

 - 1 yellow bell pepper, chopped

 - 14.75 oz can yellow creamed corn

 - 1 teaspoon chile powder